pld-linux-org/pld-new-rescue/README.md

 ### About this version

-This is the 'master' branch of the PLD New Rescue, based on a frozen 'Th 2012' snapshot of PLD Linux.
-It is quite old but guaranteed not to change, so if the code builds now it should build next month or year too (provided the build environment doesn't change to much and the same 'extra packages' are provided).
+This is the 'master' branch of the PLD New Rescue, based on a frozen 'Th 2013' snapshot of PLD Linux.
+It may be old but is guaranteed not to change, so if the code builds now it should build next month or year too (provided the build environment doesn't change to much and the same 'extra packages' are provided).